Create beautiful Celtic knotwork designs for crafts just by typing on your computer!

 Steve Blandford made a few changes to that design and used a scrollsaw to create this lovely work of art in walnut.

-Lisa Sensinger sent these photos of an ostrich egg she carved.
+Lisa Sensinger sent these photos of her carved ostrich egg.
 Called "Hearts United", it won "1st Place Novice Relief Carving" and "Best of Show Runner-up" in The Eggshell Sculptor Eggshell Carving Contest 2002.
 Hard to believe that she's a novice, isn't it?

 Tom Beck created this beautiful cherry wood box.
 The intricate Celtic knot design is cut from walnut.